TnTech-ECE/S25_Team1_MyCapstoneProject/Detail Design/Drivetrain/Drivetrain_design.md

 ---
 ● Power System: Uses a 8S LiPo, 29.6V, 98 Wh battery pack to supply the necessary voltage and current to drive the motors at the speeds and time designated by the Motor Controls Subsystem.

-● Motor Controls: Uses a Arduino Mega 2560 and a ROB-14450 Motor Controller to implement the navigation data receieved from CirceSoft as well as obstacle avoidance to drive the motors at the correct accelerations and speeds.
+● Motor Controls: Uses a Arduino Mega 2560 and a ROB-14450 Motor Controller to implement the navigation data received from CirceSoft as well as obstacle avoidance to drive the motors at the correct accelerations and speeds.

 ## 3D Model of Custom Mechanical Components